lapatric/small-rust-programs/README.md

 ## References and Borrowing

-To borrow a variable `s` without taking ownership we can use its poiner `&s`.
+To refer to (borrow) a variable `s` *without taking ownership* we can use its poiner `&s`.
 For an immutable variable, we cannot change its value by using it's pointer, i.e. the following code throws a compiler error.

 ```Rust
 let s = String::from("hello");